Python Guide

 Manual steps (Terminal)

 You can do this manually with these commands, or use CodeCleaner to automate the process with a visual interface and safety checks.
+Each block shows a short label and the matching command.

 pip cache purge